-How To Read The Intelligence Report On Russian Hacking After New Information Was Released
+How To Read The Report On Russian Hacking

 On Friday, American intelligence officials released their highly-anticipated report on the Russian government's attempts to hack the U.S. election.
 The report, prepared jointly by the FBI, CIA, and NSA, concluded that Russian President Vladimir Putin personally ordered the hacks in an attempt to secure the election of Donald Trump to the presidency.
 No huge surprise there.
 You can read the intelligence report on Russian hacking here, courtesy of the Director of National Intelligence.

 "We assess Russian President Vladimir Putin ordered an influence campaign in 2016 aimed at the US presidential election," the report concluded.
 "Russia’s goals were to undermine public faith in the US democratic process, denigrate Secretary Clinton, and harm her electability and potential presidency.
 We further assess Putin and the Russian Government developed a clear preference for President-elect Trump.
 We have high confidence in these judgments."

 This is very significant, but again, not all that surprising or revelatory.
 The Obama administration announced way back in October that the Russian government had orchestrated the theft and release of hacked Democratic National Committee emails.
 The administration accused Russia of doing this in an attempt to influence the election; this necessarily meant that Russia was attempting to propel Donald Trump into the White House, given that the hack exclusively targeted Democrats.

 And indeed, that appears to be the case.
 Friday's report concluded that Putin "aspired to help President-elect Trump’s election chances when possible by discrediting Secretary Clinton and publicly contrasting her unfavorably to him."
 It added that the FBI, CIA, and NSA were all in agreement about this.